 The brand new Sony Venice Cine Alta cinema camera offers a 6K Full Frame sensor with a surface area of 36x24mm with a great 15-stops dynamic range.
-Sony has also improved the color rendition of the sensor and it offers a wider gammut than the BT.2020 standard, reaching and improving the F55 and F65 quality.
+Sony has also improved the color rendition of the sensor and it offers a wider gammut than the BT.2020 standard.
 Besides, the sensor size accepts virtually any lens mount and format, from 3 or 4 perf Super35 to spherical or anamorphic full frame.

 This product is no longer in stock